RaphaelJ/fast_strstr/README.md

 Notice that the algorithm doesn't require to pre-process the sub-string while other algorithms such as Volnitsky's do, it is also fast on short strings.

-Benchmark was also tried on a newer *Intel's Haswell* processor, with less impressive results (`strstr()` defeated `fast_strstr()` is most cases).
+Benchmark was also tried on newer *Intel's Haswell* and *Sandy Bridge* processors, with less impressive results (`strstr()` defeated `fast_strstr()` in for large texts).
 We are working on what could give such poorer results.
 As said in the introduction, we suggest you to try the algorithm on your data before discarding `strstr()`.

 Benchmark scripts are available [here](benchmark).